insomniac807/CPPMasterclass/03.VariablesAndDataTypes/031.DecimalsAndIntegers/README.md

 ### Fractions/Decimal Point Numbers
 - 3 types
 - float, double, long double
-- float = 4 bytes of memory and is precise to 7 places of decimal
+- float = 4 bytes of memory and has a precision of 7 decimal bits
-- double = 8 bytes of memory and is precise to 15 places of decimal and is the recommended default type for fractional numbers
+- double = 8 bytes of memory and has a precision of 15 decimal bits.
+It is the recommended default type for fractional numbers
 - long double = 12 bytes of memory